Rome's Colosseum, one of the seven wonders of the world, is another one of those items for the bucket list.

-The Flavian Amphitheatre, built by the Emperor Vespasian, was the venue for the games which took place in the ancient Rome.
-Very famous were the gladiator fights, usually slaves or prisoners of war, trained with the aim of ferociously and bravely fighting in order to regain their freedom.
+The Flavian Amphitheatre, built by the Emperor Vespasian, was the venue for the games that took place in ancient Rome.
+Very famous were the gladiator fights, usually performed slaves or prisoners of war, trained with the aim of ferociously and bravely fighting in order to regain their freedom.

-The naval battles re-enacments were also really spectacular events: a reproduction, on artificial lakes, of bloody naval battles.
-The Emperor Julius Caesar was the first one who proposed this new form of entertainment, but Titus was the first Emperor who actually organized it within the arena of the Colosseum, artificially filled with water through a system that conveyed the water inside and outside the space of the arena.
+The naval battle re-enacments were also rather spectacular events: a reproduction, on artificial lakes, of Rome's famed naumachie.
+It was Julius Caesar that first proposed this new form of entertainment, although Titus was the first to organize it within the Colosseum, via a system that delivered the water inside and outside the space of the arena.

-The genius of the ancient Romans has reached in this impressive work its highest expression.
-The innovation, compared to the Greek theatre, lies in the "round" structure, showing an arena completely surrounded by the auditorium, capable of accommodating a vast audience.
+The genius of the ancient Romans has reached, in this impressive work, its highest expression.
+The innovation, in contrast to the Greek theatre, lies in its round structure, capable of accommodating a vast audience.

-It was 52 metres high, consisted of four rows with 80 arcades, each one containing 70,000 seats: these numbers really show the magnitude of this monument, representing the symbol of Rome, today as in the past.
+At 171 ft tall, it consisted of four rows with 80 arcades, each one containing 70,000 seats: these numbers convey the magnitude of this monument, the symbol of Rome, today as in the past.